robert-phillips33/colorRandom/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

-We will be building a site that generates color palettes for us.
-Similar to other sites like coolors, we will present users with various random colors which they can choose to “save” (note: saved palettes will not persist across page refreshes).
+Our team built a site that generates color palettes for its users.
+Similar to other sites like [coolors](https://coolors.co/generate), the site presents users with various random colors which they can choose to “save” (note: saved palettes will not persist across page refreshes).
 Users can “lock” a color, which will keep that color when a new palette is generated.

-This project will give our team an opportunity to write HTML and CSS, and leverage JavaScript to both create the data model and interact with the DOM.
+This project gave our team an opportunity to write HTML and CSS, and leverage JavaScript to both create the data model and interact with the DOM.
 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)